Fatma-Gaber/RFM-Analysis/README.md

-2- Use Case For business
+2- Use Case For E-Commerce business